aafulei/cppp5e/09-sequential-containers/README.md

 ### Exercise 9.30

-> What, if any, restrictions does using the version of resize that takes a single argument place on the element type?
+> What, if any, restrictions does using the version of `resize` that takes a single argument place on the element type?

 **Answer:**

+If the element has a class type, it must support default initialization, because added elements will be value initialized.

 ### Exercise 9.31